Oracle69digitalmarketing/Movie_Recommendation_App/README.md

 📸 Architecture Overview

-(Include your architecture diagram image here — e.g., assets/architecture.png)
+(Insert your system diagram here, e.g. assets/architecture.png)

+Let me know if you want this pushed to GitHub or converted to PDF/HTML.